itglue/itglue-aws/README.md

 ## Requirements

-You will need Python 3 installed in your system (preferably version 3.6.5) You will also need to have aws-cli installed and configured with your AWS credentials.
+You will need Python 3.6 installed in your system.
+You will also need to have aws-cli installed and configured with your AWS credentials.

 - For information on installing the CLI, see [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).